 In the past 25 years or so, the members of the Button family have been frequent fliers at NARH.

 My first real encounter as a patient at NARH came with the arrival of our son.
 Throughout the whole process, labor, an emergency C-section and my stay, we were treated like royalty, right down to a candlight dinner one evening.

 Three months later, our son was back as a patient, fighting bronchiolitis.
 Again, the nurses and doctors were there for my husband and me -- giving us reassurance and making sure we took care of ourselves.
 A nurse hugged me the first night I had to leave our baby and told me to call whenever I felt like it during the night.
-I did call -- probably too many times -- but no one was ever cross or irritated with me for calling.

 Shortly after, I became the victim of numerous panic attacks -- each one more severe than the last, including chest pains that had me convinced I was having a heart attack.
 Whenever I walked into the emergency room, there were friends, former classmates and many other familiar faces, which made being there a little less stressful.

 When David needed stitches for a cut in his forehead after running into a door frame at the age of 1, it was the same familar people who reached out to hug me and tell me I wasn’t a bad mother, that accidents would happen throughout his childhood.

 And they did, more stitches after pulling a dining room chair down on himself a few weeks later, a broken foot from playing football at age 4, staples when he fell in an icy stream a few years later, a concussion after falling off his skateboard in junior high and a staph infection from a football injury his junior year in high school.

 I had been there a few more times myself -- twice in one weekend for an allergic reaction to an antibiotic, a broken toe from falling down the basement stairs and a broken finger, acquired when our Lab lunged after a bird and the leash wrapped around my finger.